 INTERNATIONAL SOCIETY FOR THE STUDY OF MULTIPLE PERSONALITY & DISSOCIATION

 The International Society for the Study of Multiple Personality and Dissociation invites you to join us as we define and improve our understanding of the field of dissociation, including multiple personality/dissociative states research, diagnosis and treatment.

 ISSMP&D brings together professionals dedicated to the search for answers to improve the quality of life for all patients with multiple personality disorder and other dissociative states.

 Together we can and do make a difference!

 Should you have any questions regarding membership in ISSMP&D please contact the national office at (708) 966-4322.

-Application for Membership Vol. IV, No. 2: June 1991
+Application for Membership Vol. IV, No. 3: September 1991

 Name and Title

-Academic Degrees 51
+Academic Degrees

 Address

 City/State/Zip

 Country

 Phone (work)

 Phone (home)

 Occupation

 Professional Speciality

 Please check membership category:

-□ Member\$65 ☐ Affiliate Member\$25
+☐ Member\$65 ☐ Affiliate Member\$25

-Associate Member\$55 Student/Retired
+Associate Member\$55 ☐ Student/Retired

-Library Subscription\$65 Member\$20
+☐ Library Subscription\$65 Member\$20

-In addition I would like to donate \$ am enclosing my check for \$ if you choose). to assist ISSMP&D in achieving its goals.
-I (total of membership dues plus a donation
+In addition I would like to donate \$ am enclosing my check for \$ if you choose).

-Membership fee and donation are tax deduc membership application to International Soc Dissociation, 5700 Old Orchard Rd., First Flo iety for the Study of Multiple Personality and
+Membership fee and donation are tax deduced membership application to International Sociation, 5700 Old Orchard Rd., First Flo iety for the Study of Multiple Personality and